Make OpenSciEd classroom-ready.Get your weekends back.

 Preserves: OSE storyline continuity

-"Year 1: attempt fidelity.
-Year 2: modify heavily.
-Year 3: teach your own curriculum with OSE labels."
-Almanack gives you the Year 3 curriculum on Day 1.
+Most OSE teachers describe the same arc: Year 1, attempt fidelity.
+Year 2, modify heavily.
+Year 3, teach your own curriculum with OSE labels.
+Almanack gives you that Year 3 version on Day 1.

-- Rewritten assessments with defensible letter grades
+- Assessments that produce defensible letter grades

-- State-test-aligned questions alongside OSE's inquiry tasks
+- State-test-aligned questions alongside OSE inquiry tasks

 Free access.
 Real impact.
 We need your feedback.